mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 -   Moved the `input` functionality into a new component.
 -   Added a `resetButton` component to demonstrate event handling.
--   Mithril's low-ceremony components promote small, consise components.
+-   Mithril's low-ceremony components promote small, concise components.
 -   More complex components are a composition of other components.

 In the next example, I want to remove the global references to the